druid-io/druid-io.github.io/druid-powered.md

 ## Metamarkets

-Druid is the primary data store for Metamarkets’ full stack visual analytics service for the RTB (real time bidding) space.
-Ingesting over 30 billion events per day, Metamarkets is able to provide insight to its customers using complex ad-hoc queries at a 95th percentile query time of around 1 second.
+Druid is the primary data store for Metamarkets' full stack visual analytics service for the RTB (real time bidding) space.
+Ingesting over 200 billion events per day, Metamarkets is able to provide insight to its customers using complex ad-hoc queries at a 95th percentile query time of around 1 second.